AdobeDocs/experience-platform.en/help/query-service/best-practices/organize-data-assets.md

 ## Accessing data assets from the data container

-By appropriately qualifying the database name, any [!DNL PostgreSQL] client can connect to any of the data organization you have created using the SHOW keyword.
+By appropriately qualifying the database name, any [!DNL PostgreSQL] client can connect to any of the data structures you have created using the SHOW keyword.
 For more information on the SHOW keyword please see the [SQL Syntax SHOW documentation](../sql/syntax.md#show).

 When you make a [!DNL PostgreSQL] connection using `dbname="all"`, you can access any database and schema that you have created to logically organize your data.
 The following examples demonstrate the accessibility of this organizational structure.